wanglvhang/TinyTxtLogger/README.md

-# TinyTxtLogger [project is building will upload in 24 hours]
+# TinyTxtLogger

+## summary

-this logger tool is fully based on Microsoft.Extensons, so you can use it in .NET Worker Service or ASP.NET Core project, if you are working on those project and looking for a logger tool that save logs to local txt file, this is the one.
+this logger tool is fully based on Microsoft.Extensons, you can use it in .NET Worker Service or ASP.NET Core project. if you are working on those project and looking for a logger tool that save logs to local txt file, this is the one you need.

-it's very easy to use this tool, after you install Lvhang.TinyTxtLogger from nuget you only need one line to add this tool to your project: `logging.AddTinyTxt();`。
+it's very easy to use this tool, you only need one line of code to add this tool to your project: `logging.AddTinyTxt();`。

+## installition

+you can include this tool from NuGet with name Lvhang.TinyTxtLogger.

 ```
 IHost host = Host.CreateDefaultBuilder(args)